All About Cushing’s Syndrome

 Your doctor may prescribe a medication that may help control cortisol production.
 If the additional cortisol surge is caused by a tumor (tumors) then tumor (tumors) may be removed.

-You may also find this information helpful:
+You may also find these health references helpful:

 Please, Like, HypoGal on Facebook.